 While the Develop tools allow you to make a variety of adjustments to your photos, sometimes you want these effects to draw attention to a specific area of your photo.
-You can adjust the Exposure, Saturation, Fill Light, Contrast, Clarity, and Sharpness in one or a series of gradients over your photo.
+You can adjust the Exposure, Saturation, Vibrance, Temperature, Tint, Fill Light, Contrast, Clarity, and Color Strength, as well as Color EQ, Tone Curves, and Sharpness in one or a series of gradients over your photo.
 For example, instead of applying sharpening across an entire photo, you may want to only sharpen the center subject.